Sexual & Pelvic Pain

 Dyspareunia

 Persistent pain during or after intercourse.
-Can have multiple contributing causes — hormonal, structural, neurological, and psychological — and benefits from a multidisciplinary approach to treatment.
+Contributing causes are often multiple, including hormonal, structural, neurological, and psychological factors, and the condition benefits from a multidisciplinary approach to treatment.

 Lichen Sclerosus